centaurus22/ruhrpottmetaller-editor/docs/_includes/05-using.md

 On some sites it is possible to narrow down the displayed items by month or first letter.
 In this case, a second row with form elements is displayed.
 ## Termine
+This is the main site of the rpmetaller-editor.
 You can use the buttons at the top of the page to browse through all concerts saved in the database.
 You can also jump back to the current month by clicking the button with the small circle.

 Clicking at the plus image at the left of a concert opens a human readable export.
 Export settings can be made on the [Einstellungen](#einstellungen) site.